paoloranoso/PRGradientView/README.md

     [UIColor colorWithRed:(50.0/255.0) green:(2.0/255.0) blue:(5.0/255.0) alpha:1.0]
 ];

-PRGradientView *gradientView = [[PRGradientView alloc] initWithRadialGradientViewUsingColors:colors withFrame:self.view.frame];
+PRGradientView *gradientView = [[PRGradientView alloc] initWithLinearGradientViewUsingColors:colors withFrame:self.view.frame];

 //now do whatever you want with the view, such as adding it as a subview somewhere ...